Cragen: Wales’ Legendary Sea Monster

-Cragen is said to dwell off the coast of Wales and experts predicted that she would appear along the coastline at nine locations with an important clean seas message.
-Visitors and communities gasped at her ingenuity and were amazed by her size (20m long) as she returns unwanted plastic waste from the sea to the land.
+Cragen was said to dwell off the coast of Wales and appeared along the coastline at nine locations supporting the global clean seas campaign.
+Visitors and communities gasped at her ingenuity and were amazed by her size (20m long) as she returned unwanted plastic waste from the sea to the land.

 The Year of the Sea gives us an excellent opportunity to show our fantastic coastline to the world.
 From our 50 islands, our 230 beaches with more Blue Flags per mile than anywhere else in Britain – to our world-first 870mile long Wales Coast Path.
 However, it also gives us a platform to raise awareness of the need to care for our environment – and the impact our activities can have on our seas and coastline.
 The Welsh Government is committed to reducing the use of single use plastics, and I’m delighted that we’ve been able to support this innovative project by the Small World Theatre.
 Cragen will help raise awareness of the impact of single use plastics and the backdrop of our amazing coastline will be a reminder of the beauty that needs to be kept for future generations.

-Over 30K visitors attended Cragen performances between July – December 2018 and participate in exciting activities and events alongside the Wales-wide tour, including The Wildlife Trusts ‘Sea Wales 7D’ Augmented Reality Roadshow, beach cleans organised by Keep Wales Tidy, pop-up events organised by National Trust Wales, Sea Trust etc. and family activities galore organised by Pembrokeshire Coast National Park Authority and others.
-Cragen joined in the celebrations at established events such as Beaumaris Food Festival, Sea2shore Food Festival and the Giant Lantern Parade, Cardigan.
+Over 30K visitors attended Cragen performances between July – December 2018 and participated in exciting activities and events alongside the Wales-wide tour.
+Partners included The Wildlife Trusts ‘Sea Wales 7D’ Augmented Reality Roadshow, Keep Wales Tidy, National Trust Wales, Wales Coast Path and Pembrokeshire Coast National Park Authority.
+Project hashtags #cleanseascragen #findyourepic #cleanseas apply to social media posts.